Ted Heaton: 19th century

 Heaton's early career was focused on circus acts and tank diving.
 One early feat reportedly took place at a Birkenhead circus, where in early 1896 he was reported to have dived 50 ft into a 3 ft 6 in tank at Ohmy's Grand New Circus.
 He wrote to The Era in May 1896, after they erroneously stated that Professor Bracken held the unique position as a small tank champion high diver.
 Heaton disputed the statement, stating that he was the originator of small tank diving, having performed it at all the circuses and noting he was "the only small tank diver".
 Following the death of fellow high diver Tommy Burns in July 1897, Heaton organised a charity dive from Rhyl Pier to help raise money for the family to pay for the funeral costs, and he sent them the sum of £3 and 10 shillings from the proceeds.
 His charity performance in the evening was observed by over 2,000 people on the pier and 10,000 on the beach, where he dived, according to Heaton himself, with his body in flames.

 In January 1898, he dived into Belfast harbour from a specially constructed 50 ft high platform at Queens Bridge, witnessed by around 15,000 spectators.
 Diving into a water tank that was "only 42 in deep", it was described as being a "great sensational dive".
-The following month, having been growing in popularity, he was engaged to perform a dive at the Cirque Raney, in Lyons, France, from a 50 ft height while enveloped in flames, into a tank measuring just 16 ft by 10 ft.
+The following month, having been growing in popularity, he was engaged to perform a dive at the Cirque Raney, in Lyon, France, from a 50 ft height while enveloped in flames, into a tank measuring just 16 ft by 10 ft.
 At the Scottish Zoo in September 1898, he was "a capital hit" when secured to perform a 50 ft dive into a small water tank just 42 in deep, while "enveloped in flames from a large number of fireworks".
 His performance drew a big audience to the zoo.